Last Updated on June 17, 2026 by Michelle Ball

 Locking Blades, Regardless of Size Fit the Knife Definition

-In fact, even if a “knife” blade is minuscule, dull, and looks like it could not hurt a bug, if it locks, the school may choose to apply their “zero tolerance” viewpoint and put a student up for school expulsion.
+Even if a “knife” blade is minuscule, dull, and looks like it could not hurt a bug, if it locks, the school may choose to apply their “zero tolerance” viewpoint and put a student up for school expulsion.
+This is because a locking blade, regardless of size, is a “knife.”

 What if the Blade Does Not Lock?